streamr-dev/streamr-specs/PROTOCOL.md

 #### `contentType`

-Describes how the content (post-decryption in case it's encrypted) should be parsed.
+Describes how the `content` should be parsed.

+Note that encrypted `content` is always a hex-encoded binary string.
+Once decrypted, the `content` should be interpreted based on `contentType`.

 `contentType` | Description
 ------------- | -----------